Introduction to cx_Oracle¶

 - Easily installed from PyPI

-- Support for Python 2 and 3, and for multiple Oracle Database versions
+- Support for multiple Oracle Client and Database versions

 - Execution of SQL and PL/SQL statements